 Note: Setting the correct content-type is important depending on where the object will be used.
 In the case of CSS files, for example, having an improper content type could cause web browsers to not parse the CSS when it served from the CDN, resulting in an unstyled web page.

 $ curl -X PUT -T style.css -H "Content-Type: text/css" -H "X-Auth-Token: 3c5c8187-2569-47e0-8a11-edadd384e12b" https://storage101.ord1.clouddrive.com/v1/MossoCloudFS_c4f83243-7537-4600-a94d-ab7065f0a27b/static/style.css <html> <head> <title>201 Created</title> </head> <body> <h1>201 Created</h1> <br /><br /> </body> </html>

-It is also possible to upload an object to make it appear as if the object is part of a directory structure.
-This is accomplished by naming the object with the full path including the directory components.
-This is useful when publishing containers to the CDN as the resulting CDN URL will appear as if it was part of a directory structure and is generally more organised.
-For example, repeating the above, but instead naming the style.css object so that it becomes css/style.css,
+You can also to upload an object to make it appear as if the object is part of a directory structure.
+You do this by naming the object with the full path including the directory components.
+This is useful when publishing containers to the CDN as the resulting CDN URL will appear as if it was part of a directory structure and is generally more organized.
+The following example repeats the preceding example but names the style.css object so that it becomes css/style.css:

 $ curl -X PUT -T style.css -H "Content-Type: text/css" -H "X-Auth-Token: 3c5c8187-2569-47e0-8a11-edadd384e12b" https://storage101.ord1.clouddrive.com/v1/MossoCloudFS_c4f83243-7537-4600-a94d-ab7065f0a27b/static/css/style.css <html> <head> <title>201 Created</title> </head> <body> <h1>201 Created</h1> <br /><br /> </body> </html>